 THE RIVER KEEPERS INITIATIVE

-The actions outlined in the diagram below comprise 10 components, which will differ in scope and combination according to location.
-The intent is that each community of interest will determine the outcomes that make sense to them, while guidance and support will be given by the project team and the South Devon Catchments Partnership.
+The actions outlined in the diagram below comprise 10 components of the River Keepers initiative (which differ in scope and combination according to location).
+The intent is that each community of interest will determine the outcomes that make sense to them, while guidance and support will be given by the project team.

-During the development of the River Keepers Project a graphic was created to bring the ethos and ambition of the idea to life…
+During the development of River Keepers we created a poster to bring the ethos and ambition of the idea to life…